 If you need to stop a Focused session before the expiry of the set period, you can do this by clicking the orange Focused Session button, selecting the session required and clicking on the "End Session" button or clicking on the Focused Session icon for that specific session.

 You will then be given the option to leave Focused tabs open for students or to close all Focused tabs.
 Leaving Focused tabs open will allow students to remain working on these sites, but give them the option of opening new tabs and navigating to new pages.

-Clicking on the Focused browsing icon in individual student panels, gives you the option to release select students.
+Clicking on the Focused session icon in individual student panels gives you the option to release select students.

 - Check the "Limit browsing to anywhere in these site(s)" option

 - Enter the website https://mail.google.com